stevenwaterman/stevenwaterman.github.io/_posts/2020-02-17-minesweeper-optimisation.md

 Thanks to our good friend Google, I found some really helpful documentation on [what triggers a layout](https://csstriggers.com/).
 There is a whole set of CSS properties that can be changed without triggering a layout, including the colour of text and backgrounds.

-Since the app knows what text will be displayed in each cell once revealed, it can simply add the text at the start with `color: transparent` (check your target browser's compatibility).
+Since the app knows what text will be displayed in each cell once revealed, it can simply add the text at the start with <code>color: transparent</code> (check your target browser's compatibility).
 Then, when the cell is revealed, the colour can be changed to make the text visible without triggering a layout.

 ### Results